NoKodaAddictions/ProgramManager/README.md

 Launch programs from one place.

+Program can run Python, Batch, VBS, and Executable Scripts.

 Automatically runs on startup (remove the `os.system()` function at the start of the program if you don't want to run on startup)

 All programs or shortcuts must be in a `Programs` folder.